Locations:

 • Creamy like yogurt.
 Smooth in texture and usually white.

-• Wet, watery and clear in color.
+• Wet, watery and clear.

 The type or texture of your cervical mucus will depend on what stage of your menstrual cycle you’re in.
 Your mucus generally starts as dry or pasty before moving to a creamier texture.
 As ovulation nears, your discharge will become wet, stretchy and slippery.
-The most common analogy used for super fertile cervical mucus is looking and feeling like raw egg whites.
+The most common analogy for super fertile cervical mucus is looking and feeling like raw egg whites.
 If you see that texture, you’ll know you’re at your most fertile time.
-After ovulation, your cervical mucus goes back to thick and dry.
+After ovulation, your cervical mucus goes back to being thick and dry.

 How does cervical mucus change throughout my menstrual cycle?